shajra/haskell-hls-nix/doc/nix.md

 For each package, Nix is aware of all references back to other packages in `/nix/store`, whether in text files or binaries.
 This helps Nix assure that dependencies of packages linked as GC roots won't be deleted.

 Each "result" symlink created by a `nix build` invocation has a symlink in `/nix/var/nix/gcroots/auto` pointing back it.
 So we've got symlinks in `/nix/var/nix/gcroots/auto` pointing to "result" symlinks in our projects, which then reference the actual built project in `/nix/store`.
-These symlinks prevent packages built by `nix build` from being garbage collected.
+These chains of symlinks prevent packages built by `nix build` from being garbage collected.

 If you want a package you've built with `nix build` to be garbage collected, delete the "result" symlink created before calling `nix-collect-garbage`.
-Breaking symlinks under `/nix/var/nix/gcroots` removes protection from garbage collection. `nix-collect-garbage` will cleans up broken symlinks when it runs.
+Breaking symlink chains under `/nix/var/nix/gcroots` removes protection from garbage collection. `nix-collect-garbage` will clean up broken symlinks when it runs.

 Note that everything under `/nix/var/nix/profiles` is considered a GC root as well.
 This is why users by convention use this location to store their `nix-env` profiles.

 Also, note if you delete a “result\*” link and call `nix-collect-garbage`, though some garbage may be reclaimed, you may find that an old `nix-env` profile is keeping the program alive.
 As a convenience, `nix-collect-garbage` has a `--delete-old` switch that will delete these old profiles (it just calls `nix-env --delete-generations` on your behalf).

 It's also good to know that `nix-collect-garbage` won't delete packages referenced by any running processes.
 In the case of `nix run` no garbage collection root symlink is created under `/nix/var/nix/gcroots`, but while `nix run` is running `nix-collect-garbage` won't delete packages needed by the running command.
-However, once the `nix run` call exits, any packages pulled from a substituter or built locally are candidates for deletion by `nix-collect-garbage`.
+However, once the `nix run` call exits, any packages pulled from a substitutor or built locally are candidates for deletion by `nix-collect-garbage`.
 If you called `nix run` again after garbage collecting, those packages may be pulled or built again.

 ## Understanding derivations<a id="nix-drv"></a>